pingcap/docs-cn/online-deployment-using-ansible.md

 - [Enable the cluster binlog](/tidb-binlog/tidb-binlog-overview.md)
 - [Clean up data of the TiDB cluster](/maintain-tidb-using-ansible.md#clean-up-cluster-data)
 - [Destroy the TiDB cluster](/maintain-tidb-using-ansible.md#destroy-a-cluster)

-> **Note:**
->
-> For production environments, it is recommended that you deploy TiDB [using TiUP](/production-deployment-using-tiup.md).
-You can also deploy TiDB using TiDB Ansible.
-If you only want to try TiDB out and explore the features, it is recommended to [deploy TiDB using Docker Compose](/deploy-test-cluster-using-docker-compose.md) on a single machine.

 ## Prepare